crusopaul/OreRandomizer/README.md

 # OreRandomizer
-A plugin for SpigotMC that creates ores upon lava/water interaction instead of cobblestone.
+A plugin for SpigotMC that creates ores upon lava/water interaction instead of cobblestone/stone/obsidian.